Lower the Investment Income Limit for the Earned Income Tax Credit and Extend That Limit to the Refundable Portion of the Child Tax Credit

 CBO periodically issues a compendium of policy options (called Options for Reducing the Deficit) covering a broad range of issues, as well as separate reports that include options for changing federal tax and spending policies in particular areas.
 This option appears in one of those publications.
 The options are derived from many sources and reflect a range of possibilities.
 For each option, CBO presents an estimate of its effects on the budget but makes no recommendations.
 Inclusion or exclusion of any particular option does not imply an endorsement or rejection by CBO.

 Low- and moderate-income people are eligible for certain refundable tax credits under the individual income tax if they meet specified criteria.
 Refundable tax credits differ from other tax preferences, such as deductions, in that their value may exceed the amount of income taxes that the person owes.
-Refundable tax credits thus can result in net payments from the government to a taxpayer: If the amount of a refundable tax credit exceeds a taxpayer's tax liability before that credit is applied, the government pays the excess to that person.
+If the amount of a refundable tax credit exceeds a taxpayer’s tax liability before that credit is applied, the government pays the excess to that person.
+Refundable tax credits thus can result in net payments from the government to a taxpayer, and those payments are classified as outlays in the federal budget.
 Two refundable tax credits are available only to workers: the earned income tax credit (EITC) and the refundable portion of the child tax credit (referred to in the tax code as the additional child tax credit).
-In 2016, the number of taxpayers claiming the EITC and the refundable portion of the child tax credit were 27 million and 19 million, respectively.

-This option would lower the EITC threshold for investment income to $1,750.
-As under current law, that threshold would be indexed to include the effects of inflation.
-Moreover, the option would extend that requirement to the refundable portion of the child tax credit.
+This option would lower the EITC threshold for investment income to $1,800.
+As under current law, that threshold would be adjusted, or indexed, to include the effects of inflation.
+Moreover, the option would extend the investment threshold to the refundable portion of the child tax credit.